California Regional Exposure (CARE) Study

 Study of metals and other environmental chemicals in adults across the state, conducted one region at a time

 The goal of the California Regional Exposure (CARE) Study is to measure and compare environmental chemicals in people across the state.
-This information will support efforts to reduce chemical exposures in Californians and improve public health.
+This information will support efforts to reduce chemical exposure in Californians and improve public health.

 In each region, we will:

-- Collect blood and urine samples.
+- Collect blood and urine samples

-- Measure levels of selected metals and perfluoroalkyl and polyfluoroalkyl substances in all participants.
+- Measure levels of selected metals and perfluoroalkyl and polyfluoroalkyl substances

-- Return individual results to participants.
+- Return individual results to participants

-- Release summary results to the public through our website.
+- Release summary results to the public through our website

-This project is supported in part by the Centers for Disease Control and Prevention cooperative agreement #U88EH001148.
+CARE-LA and CARE-2 were supported in part by the Centers for Disease Control and Prevention cooperative agreement #U88EH001148.

 Tipo de proyecto:Full project collaboration